Shares fall to one-month low after U.S. manufacturing hit

 The data came after euro zone manufacturing data showed the sharpest contraction in almost seven years.

-The poor data lifted the Fed funds rate futures price sharply, with the November contract FFX9 now pricing in about an 80% chance the U.S. Federal Reserve will cut interest rates on Oct.
+The poor data lifted the Fed funds rate futures price sharply, with the November contract now pricing in about an 80% chance the U.S. Federal Reserve will cut interest rates on Oct.
 30, compared to just over 50% before the data.

 U.S. President Donald Trump once again lashed out at the Federal Reserve on Tuesday, saying the central bank has kept interest rates “too high” and that a strong dollar is hurting U.S. factories.